Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Introduction

-\textbf{Organization.} We present and justify the new statistical tests which exploit the auxiliary information.
-The two following sections describe the method and expose the main results for the modified tests with auxiliary information.
+The new statistical tests which exploit the auxiliary information are presented and justified below.
+The two following sections describe the methods and main results for the new tests with auxiliary information.
 Section~\ref{Sec_ResultZTest} concerns the $Z$-test while Section~\ref{Sec_ResultChiTest} deals with the chi-square test.
-Some examples are treated for the two improved tests in Section~\ref{Sec_Examp}.
-In particular, we will show the efficiency of these new methods which take into account the auxiliary information.
-A non-exhaustive list of the literature surrounding the topic of the auxiliary information is also given in this section.
+Section~\ref{Sec_Examp} provides examples for each of these improved tests as well as a non-exhaustive list of the literature surrounding the topic of auxiliary information.